-The Company's immediate parent company is Legal & General Re Holdings Limited, and the ultimate holding company for both of those entities is Legal & General Group Plc ("L&G Group"") as per Diagram 1.
+The Company's immediate parent is Legal & General Re Holdings Limited, and the ultimate holding company for both of those entities is Legal & General Group Plc ("L&G Group") as per Diagram 1.

-The Company principally sits within the L&G Institutional Retirement division for governance purposes.
-For the purposes of L&G Group reporting, the Company also contributes to the operating profits of other L&G divisions.
+The Company principally sits within L&G's Institutional Retirement division for governance purposes.
+For the purposes of L&G Group reporting the company also contributes to the operating profits of other L&G divisions.